Comp211-FA24/lab-00/README.md

     - [The Sorcerer's Shell](https://uncch.instructure.com/users/9947/files/4534606?verifier=OtzqqS8AJ9vtBgYkQDnjzhdQCkb6fk4YT47bMMXA&wrap=1)
     - [Directories, Files, and Paths](https://uncch.instructure.com/users/9947/files/4534607?verifier=Ay7tjnpmx7Cdhg7TzNXg7zfPD6wbBhBJOy8NqWXK&wrap=1)
     - In particular, in this lab, we will use content from the following sections: 1.1-1.2, 1.5, 1.11, 2.1-2.7, 2.9-2.13.
-        - This doesn't mean the other sections are unimportant (all sections are useful, and some will be required knowledge for future labs), but the given sections are necessary to complete this lab.
+        - All sections are useful, and some will be required knowledge for future labs, but the given sections are necessary to complete this lab.
-        - These readings will teach you everything you need to know about running commands and navigating directories in your Linux environment.
-However, in addition to reading, you should also practice running the given commands in your new Linux environment!
+        - In addition to reading, you should also practice running the commands in your new Linux environment!
 The shell will be your playground for the entire semester, so gain familiarity with it.
 2. Optional but highly recommended: [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/).
 In particular, their [vim lesson](https://missing.csail.mit.edu/2020/editors/).
-    - Read the vim lesson **after** or during [Learn vim](#learn-vim).
+    - Read the vim lesson after or during [Learn vim](#learn-vim).
     - Lessons 1-6 (excluding 4, which is Data Wrangling) of the course are highly relevant for this course.
         - Lesson 1 will be used in the next lab.
         - Lesson 10 (Potpourri) content regarding Docker and GitHub is tangentially relevant.